Learn a World Language

 Live world language classes are open to all middle and high school students, including live program and self-paced program students.

 Students may study any language offered by Rosetta Stone, on a self-paced basis.

 Spanish Mentor Carolyn Marriott has a passion for learning and teaching.
-Besides homeschooling her own seven children since 1993, she has years of experience teaching youth in church and academic settings.
-Recognizing the value of contributing to and gaining from a community, she and her children have participated in homeschool groups in Washington and Utah where she has taught a variety of topics from Spanish, to U.S. History, to Economics.
-Currently, she serves as chair of Lighthouse Commonwealth of Iron County.
+Besides homeschooling her own seven children, she has decades of experience teaching youth in church and academic settings.
+Recognizing the value of community, she and her children participated in homeschool groups in Washington and Utah where she taught a variety of topics from Spanish, to U.S. History, to Economics.
+She currently thrives on learning with the students at Ensign Peak Academy.

 Carolyn has traveled in Chile, Central America, Europe, Canada, Argentina, and the United States, broadening her appreciation for the beautiful world and its people.
 She served a mission in Buenos Aires, Argentina, and received a BA in Spanish from Brigham Young University.

 Currently, Carolyn lives with her husband and mother in Wallsburg, Utah.
 She loves digging in the dirt, reading and discussing classics, sewing aprons, going on long walks, and hosting “poetry teatime” for her grandchildren.